Read any good books lately?” Sometimes it comes up in conversation — a question about, or involving books.

 On to my blog profile “favourites” list, which is over-flowing with directors, films, and music, but not one “favourite” book.
 Sinful.
 Like chocolate after midnight, it sits there taunting me.
-Unwritten rule: After eight, but before midnight.
+Unwritten rule: After eight, but not before midnight.
 Otherwise, the deal is off.

 You might be appalled by the fact that in the last three years, I have read a total of twelve books: Harry Potter Books 1-6, and Anne Rice’s The Vampire Chronicles Books 1-6.
 That’s a mild under-exaggeration.
 But this is a blog.
 Reality is like a fuzzy ball of yarn being frantically knit into a haphazard scarf by the knitting needles of a man with aluminum hands.
 Meaning?
 Not quite sure.
 I’ll get back to you on that one.

 1. My book shelves are filled with DVDs and CDs, instead of books;

 3. The only “book” I am “reading” is my “ibook”.

 I feel it’s time to explore why in the last 3 years I’ve become “exclusive” to digital media.

 I am sitting in a special loading zone for kids traveling alone waiting to board a flight to Saskatoon to visit my dad.
 Around my neck is a gigantic, white plastic Air Canada required tag/bag, with the letters “UM” (Unaccompanied Minor) printed in gigantic, red letters.

 Inside the tag/bag are the following items: